casper-network/docs-1.5.X/source/docs/casper/developers/cli/verifying-contracts.md

 1. `verification-url-basepath` - The address of the verification service that will perform the operation; the current two options are https://staging.codeverifier.casper.network for Testnet and https://codeverifier.casper.network for Mainnet.
 2. `<TRANSACTION-HASH>` - Unique transaction hash, which is part of the cryptographic security of blockchain technology.
 This is the output of the put-txn command if the transaction was a success.
-3. `<PATH>` - the path to the smart contracts source code.
-If this argument is omitted the the current working directory will be used.
+3. `<PATH>` - Path to the smart contract's source code.
+If this argument is omitted, the current working directory will be used.

 The prerequisites for the source code are the same as when installing it on the blockchain: